-“I know my way around electrical systems.
+“I know my way around motorcycle electrical systems.
 This has had a heavy influence on the products I design and make, especially my Black Box Control Modules.
-I enjoy wiring motorcycles for the simplicity I can achieve.
-Comparative to the normally excessive wiring techniques used in a factory there are a few easy ways you can simplify your motorcycle’s wiring while making sure you get the reliability you want.
-Listed below are the 5 most common mistakes I find myself fixing on other peoples bikes and a few lessons I learned the hard way.”
+I enjoy working with bike electrics for the simplicity I can achieve.
+Comparative to the normally excessive wiring techniques used in a factory there are a few easy ways to create simplified motorcycle wiring while making sure you get the reliability you want.
+Listed below are the 5 most common wiring mistakes I find myself fixing on people’s bikes, and a few lessons on avoiding them which I learned the hard way.”

 1. Electrical Grounding